-This resolution affirms the legislature's support for the right of the State of Palestine to exist and advocates for a two-state solution alongside Israel for lasting peace.
+This resolution affirms the State of Palestine's right to exist and supports the two-state solution for lasting regional peace.

 Al Green